forderud/HidBattery/README.md

 * Leonardo

 ## Setup & Usage
-Clone this repository to your Arduino libraries folder (`C:\Users\<username>\Documents\Arduino\libraries` on Windows).
+Clone this repository to your Arduino libraries folder (`C:\Users\<username>\Documents\Arduino\libraries\HidBattery` on Windows).
 Then, open the `battery/battery.ino` sketch in Arduino IDE and press "Upload".
 The Operating System will afterwards detect one or more new batteries.

 The [`BatteryQuery.exe`](https://github.com/forderud/BatterySimulator) tool can be used for querying battery parameters from the command line.